Communitas (book): Reception

 For a book that would become well-known, Communitas generally did not generate much published commentary.
 Among the main critiques was sociologist David Riesman, who later wrote The Lonely Crowd.
 The sociologist notes issues with the Goodmans' sparse treatment of history and comments on the book's intellectual forebears, with a particular focus on its dependence on scholar of cities Lewis Mumford and perceived unfairness towards garden city movement founder Ebenezer Howard.

 Communitas was markedly unlike most other books on physical city planning.
 Reviewers described its style and unorthodox proposals as brave, daring, startling, and provocative.
 Mumford described the brothers as bringing a "fresh method ... which has as yet few exponents", existing in its own class as a wholly original approach to city planning between its wit, provocations, and emphasis on the moral underpinnings for planning.
 Throughout Communitas, historians Theodore Roszak and Talbot Hamlin saw the spirit of artistry, from the wit and bite of the authors' words to its interwoven illustrations, as city planning from the perspective of a novelist.
 From page to page, housing expert Charles Abrams found himself manically oscillating between agreement and disgust.
 The oblong book itself is also unordinary in presentation.
-Reviewers variously found Percival's illustrations to be an attractive supplement, part blueprint, comic strip, and William Blake, or as one reviewer put it, "bizarrely unrelated".
-"Frankly", wrote The Nation reviewer, "the book is a circus."
+Reviewers variously found Percival's illustrations to be an attractive supplement, part blueprint, comic strip, and William Blake, while another considered the illustrations bizarrely unrelated to their subject matter.
+"Frankly", wrote The Nation, "the book is a circus."

 Others commented on the book's unclear language and jargon.
 Whereas Communitas sought to integrate social and planning perspectives, housing expert Charles Abrams and the American Society of Planning Officials newsletter instead saw the Goodmans as haphazardly mixing their disciplines.
 Reviewers mentioned jargon-laden, rambling, unclear writing with heavy, "closed-packed" sentences.
 Though writer and intellectual Dwight Macdonald admired Communitas, he criticized Goodman's prose for being “fuzzy” in a manner unlike the author's thoughts.
 To Abrams, the authors wrote with high disdain for their readers.

 Throughout Communitas, the authors, as New Yorkers, are dismissive of cultures unlike the megacity's, potentially conflating historical precedent with the natural effects of environmental design.